alsosprachben/recept/README.md

 ./rec.sh
 ```

 The app in xterm will now start.
+When the app stops, this process will also stop, because the pipe will be broken across the fifo.
+So start this again each time you start the app in the other terminal.